christopherseaman/ds217-exam-1/README.md

 3. Find all occurrences of the cut site (specified below) in the DNA sequence.
 4. Find all pairs of cut site locations that are 80,000-120,000 base pairs (80-120 kbp) apart.
 5. Print the total number of cut site pairs found and the positions of the first 5 pairs.
-6. Save a summary of the results (example below) in the results directory as "distant_cutsite_summary.txt".
+6. Save a summary of the results (example below) in the results directory as "cutsite_summary.txt".

 **NOTE:** This problem originally required searching for reverses, complements, and reverse complements.
 For simplicity, only use the cut site sequence as written (no reverse, no complement, definitely no reverse complement).